nttcom/ksot-website/content/en/docs/Getting started/_index.md

 ```

-6: Merge the PR on Github web console, and go to the terminal where `DeviceRollout` monitor running.
+6: Merge the PR on GitHub web console, and go to the terminal where `DeviceRollout` monitor running.
 In one minute, you will see `DeviceRollout` status changes to `Running`, then changes back to `Completed` again.

 ```bash